anniezcx/anniezcx.github.io/index.md

     <p>🔗 <a href="https://www.linkedin.com/in/annie-zhou-aabb09168/">LinkedIn</a></p>

     <p>
-      I am an incoming Ph.D. student in Curriculum and Instruction at the University of Wisconsin–Madison, advised by <a href="https://berland.org/">Prof. Matthew Berland</a>.
+      I am a Ph.D. student in Curriculum and Instruction at the University of Wisconsin–Madison, advised by <a href="https://berland.org/">Prof. Matthew Berland</a>.
 As a learner, designer, and educator, I am committed to designing meaningful and engaging learning experiences that support diverse learners across contexts.
     </p>

     <p>📄 You can find my curriculum vitae here: <a href="Annie_Zhou_CV.pdf">CV</a>.</p>